-- Go to IRS.gov/Refunds. - Due to changes in the law, the IRS can't issue refunds before mid-February 2018, for returns that properly claimed the EIC or the ACTC.
-This applies to the entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 1-800-829-1954.
+- Go to IRS.gov/Refunds. - The IRS can't issue refunds before mid-February 2020 for returns that claimed the EIC or the ACTC.
+This applies to the entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.